1 December 2025

 Frameworks Promoting Ethics in AI

-Several frameworks have been developed to ensure AI systems are both bias-free and explainable:
+Several frameworks have been developed to bring both bias auditing and explainability into structured, repeatable practice.

 1. The Model Cards Framework